The Fundamentals of Direct Response Radio Advertising

 Concept One: Radio as A Highway From Your Business to Your Potential Customers

 Think of radio advertising as a 5,000 lane highway from your business to groups (station audiences) of your potential customers.
 The many lanes on this highway are the many different radio stations and radio networks that are available for you air your radio advertisement.
-It is on these "lanes" that you send your message to your customers.
+On these "lanes" you send your message to your customers.

 Concept Two: Radio Advertising is a Profit-Driver, Not a Cost Center